MicrosoftDocs/entra-docs/docs/identity/users/groups-members-owners-search.md

 # Search groups and members in Microsoft Entra ID

-This article tells you how to search for members and owners of a group and how to use search filters in the portal for Microsoft Entra ID, part of Microsoft Entra.
+This article tells you how to search for members and owners of a group and how to use search filters in Microsoft Entra ID, part of Microsoft Entra.
 Search functions for groups include:

 - Groups search capabilities, such as substring search in group names
 - Filtering and sorting options on member and owner lists